|

 the local DuPage Art League, where

-were invaluable.
-Bill’s guidance filled in a lot of holes in my understanding
+were invaluable and filled in some voids in my understanding

 of drawing and painting at the time.
 I learned the importance of a background,